 Opening Doors for Children and Families with Autism

-Welcome to The New England Center for Children (NECC®), a school for children with autism located 20 miles west of Boston in Southborough, Massachusetts.
+Welcome to The New England Center for Children (NECC®), an autism education and research institute located 20 miles west of Boston in Southborough, Massachusetts.
 We transform the lives of children with autism worldwide through education, research, and technology.